Common Name: American

 that are characteristic of early successional growth.
 They are also

-plants.
-They prefer Composites and small seeds of various trees such
+plants such as the thistle plant.
+They prefer composites and small seeds of various trees such

 as: alder, birch, cedar and elm.
 They are very commonly seen at